All resources

 9. Improving Customer Satisfaction:

-Analyzing customer data helps understand their needs, preferences, and issues, which in turn aids in improving products, services, and customer satisfaction.
+Customer analytics helps enhance business understanding of customer behavior and preferences, aiding in analyzing their needs, preferences, and issues, which in turn improves products, services, and customer satisfaction.

 10. Competitive Advantage: